 Print the isometric dot paper worksheet using the link above and then try to make an isometric drawing of the following three-dimensional figures.

-Once you are done making an isometric drawing of the cube, you will notice that all the faces that you can see are equilateral parallelograms.
+Once you are done making an isometric drawing of the cube, you will notice that the three faces that you can see are equilateral parallelograms.

 Once you are done making an isometric drawing of the rectangle, you will notice that the faces are not equilateral parallelograms.